neptune-ai/docs/docs/integrations/lightgbm.rst

                    valid_names=['train','valid'],
                    )

-Now, you need to use lightGBM callbacks to pass log metrics to Neptune:
+Add LightGBM callbacks to pass log metrics to Neptune, so:

-**Step 1**

-Take this callback:
+1. Take this callback:

 .. code-block::